Hypovolemia: Field care

 The most important step in treatment of hypovolemic shock is to identify and control the source of bleeding.

 Medical personnel should immediately supply emergency oxygen to increase efficiency of the patient's remaining blood supply.
 This intervention can be life-saving.

 Also, the respiratory pump is especially important during hypovolemia as spontaneous breathing may help reduce the effect of this loss of blood pressure on stroke volume by increasing venous return.

 The use of intravenous fluids (IVs) may help compensate for lost fluid volume, but IV fluids cannot carry oxygen the way blood does—however, researchers are developing blood substitutes that can.
 Infusing colloid or crystalloid IV fluids also dilutes clotting factors in the blood, increasing the risk of bleeding.
 Current best practice allow permissive hypotension in patients with hypovolemic shock, both avoid overly diluting clotting factors and avoid artificially raising blood pressure to a point where it "blows off" clots that have formed.

 Hospital treatment

 Fluid replacement is beneficial in hypovolemia of stage 2, and is necessary in stage 3 and 4.
 See also the discussion of shock and the importance of treating reversible shock while it can still be countered.

-The following interventions are carried out:
+The severity of hypovolemic shock due to hemorrhage is commonly classified into four classes according to the estimated percentage of blood volume lost and the associated physiological response.